-Cat caught up in Swansea explosion found alive week later
+Cat caught up in Swansea explosion found alive a week later

 "So today [Sunday] was make or break," Ms Hyman added.

-A Llys Nini spokesperson said: "Claire was released from hospital on Sunday and went straight to the remains of the house to see if Teddy would respond to her whistle.
+In a Facebook post, the animal centre said: "Claire was released from hospital on Sunday and went straight to the remains of the house to see if Teddy would respond to her whistle.

-"However on arrival she was greeted with the news that Teddy had, just at that moment, been trapped."
+"However on arrival she was greeted with the news that Teddy had, just at that moment, been trapped.

 Teddy was described as "dusty" and "cross", but apparently unharmed.
-He will now be checked by a vet.